mimblewimble/grin/doc/wallet/tls-setup.md

 Go to [Certbot home page](https://certbot.eff.org/), choose I'm using `None of the above` and your OS (eg `Ubuntu 18.04` which will be used as an example).
 You will be redirected to a page with instructions like [steps for Ubuntu](https://certbot.eff.org/lets-encrypt/ubuntubionic-other).
 Follow instructions from `Install` section.
 As result you should have `certbot` installed.

 ### Obtain certificate
-If you have experince with `certboot` feel free to use any type of the challenge, this guide covers the simplest case of HTTP challenge.
-For that you need to have a web server listening on port `80`, which requires running it as root in the simplest case.
-So there is no value to implement certbot authenticator in Grin even it runs web server.
-We will use a server provided by certbot. **Make sure you have port 80 open**
+If you have experince with `certboot` feel free to use any type of challenge.
+This guide covers the simplest case of HTTP challenge.
+For this you need to have a web server listening on port `80`, which requires running it as root in the simplest case.
+We will use the server provided by certbot. **Make sure you have port 80 open**

 ```
 	sudo certbot certonly --standalone -d grin1.example.com